Tina Turner: 12+ Cover Songs You May Have Missed

 A Christmas Without Miracles: The 1987 “Motown” Christmas Special

-I have this pet peeve… it’s a situation that usually occurs at a party or in a bar situation.
+I have this pet peeve… it’s a situation that usually occurs at a party or in a bar or club.
 Someplace with a jukebox or a DJ where the alcohol flows freely.
 An overplayed 60’s soul hit like Respect or Dock Of The Bay starts to play and some booze bag sloshes over and says “OH I LOVE MOTOWN!
 I love Aretha and James BROWN and the Shirelles and the Ronettes and OTIS and ALL the rest of the Motown acts.”

 Honey.
 Sit down.
 Let me get you a glass of water.
 We need to talk.

 While I appreciate your enthusiasm, let’s set the record straight: Sam Cooke.
 Otis Redding.
 James Brown.
 The Shirelles.
 The Ronettes.
 They are NOT Motown acts.
 Never were.
-And while Aretha Franklin is FROM Motown, aka Detroit, she was never ON Motown records.
+And while Aretha Franklin was FROM Motown, aka Detroit, she was never ON Motown records.

 First, a little context: In 1984 the Motown 25 TV special was a blockbuster ratings success, Motown 25with all the former stars of the record label coming home to celebrate Motown’s 25th Anniversary and kiss the ring of founder Berry Gordy.
 Stevie Wonder, Marvin Gaye, The 4 Tops, The Temptations, Martha Reeves, Mary Wells and many others made appearances.
 Lionel Richie reunited with the Commodores!
 Smokey Robinson reunited with the Miracles!
 Diana Ross reunited with the Supremes for a minute and half before Miss Ross allegedly pushed Mary Wilson out of her way!
 That last part was edited out of the broadcast…. but anyway… the real highlight of the show was the reunited Jackson 5, followed by Michael Jackson’s performance of Billie Jean, which introduced the moonwalk to the world and we were never the same again.